kevin931/cytomulate/README.md

 python -m cytomulate -h
 ```

-## Build Documentation
+## Documentation

+For more detailed documentation on ``cytomulate``, please visit our [website](https://cytomulate.readthedocs.io/)!
+You will find detailed tutorials,
+guidelines, development guides, etc.

-The documentation is built automatically on the cloud.
-Upon update, please check [our website](https://cytomulate.readthedocs.io/)!
+Our documentation is built automatically on the cloud!
+If you wish to build locally, check our detailed guide [here](https://cytomulate.readthedocs.io/en/latest/documentation/build.html)!

+## Project Dashboard

+Check out our new [project dashboard](https://github.com/kevin931/cytomulate/projects/1).